Jahangirpuri: Shock and anger in Delhi after religious violence

 The atmosphere in the relatively poor neighbourhood, which has a large Bengali-speaking Muslim population, was still tense a couple of days later.

-Eyewitnesses say tensions flared after hundreds of people - including many members of right-wing Hindu organisations - took out a march to celebrate the birth anniversary of Hindu god Hanuman.
+Eyewitnesses say tensions flared after hundreds of people - including many members of right-wing Hindu organisations - marched to celebrate the birth anniversary of Hindu god Hanuman.
 Videos show participants dancing and chanting religious slogans, with many holding swords and tridents.

 The march passed a mosque, and that's where the trouble broke out.
-Stones were pelted, triggering the violence.
+Stones were thrown, triggering the violence.

 Both sides blame the other.
-The participants of the march say they came under an organised attack by Muslims, who threw stones and other sharp objects from rooftops.
+The marchers say they came under an organised attack by Muslims, who threw stones and other sharp objects from rooftops.

-Muslims deny this, saying that Hindus yelled provocative slogans near the mosque, leading to a verbal argument.
+Muslims deny this, saying that Hindus yelled provocative slogans near the mosque, leading to an argument.
 The first stone, they allege, came from the other side.

-The Delhi Police have arrested 23 people, including two minors.
+The Delhi police have arrested 23 people, including two minors.
 The police's crime branch is still investigating how the violence began.
 They are also looking into allegations by local Bharatiya Janata Party (BJP) leaders that "illegal immigrants from Bangladesh" were behind the violence.

 The flare-up - the biggest in Delhi since the 2020 riots that killed more than 50 people, mostly Muslims - was similar to others that recently broke out in some other northern Indian states such as Madhya Pradesh and Rajasthan.